 Oakwood University is Affiliated With the Seventh Day Adventists Faith.

-Like many colleges with a religious affiliation, Oakwood is not "faith based" and is therefore unlikely to require a religious studies component.
+Some, but not all, schools with a religious affiliation may require a statement of faith or religious studies component.
+Contact the school to see what their requirements are.
 If an affinity with the Seventh Day Adventists faith interests you, check out our ranking of The Best Seventh Day Adventists Colleges and Universities.